koding/tunnel/README.md

 * `identifier` set custom identifier.
 Leave empty if you want to automatically use the host name.
 If you use multiple instances of the same container image or VM with the same host name you really should set custom identifier per instance.
 * `serverAddress` address of proxy server
 * `signatureKey` secret key shared between server and client to sign control calls from client
+* `controlPath` Use custom path for control protocol if default (`/_controlPath`) interferes with your needs.
+Leave empty or remove from config to use default value.
+This must match the same of server config
 * `proxy.http.domain` is the desired domain at the server side that will be routed to this client
 * `proxy.http.target` is the target host protocol and port.
 Requests will be routed to this host
 * `proxy.http.rewrite` list of Regex expressions to rewrite paths in URLs.
 This list must contain at least one entry and may be as simple as a pair `/ -> /` but then you risk to expose entire local web server.
 Only requests with matched path will be routed to client.
 You may use RegEx capture groups and replacements (e.g. `$1`).